withdave/SEATT/simple-event-attendance/readme.txt

 5. screenshot-5.png shows a post with the signup form after registering, this has a start and finish time from v1.2

 == Changelog ==

+= 1.3.0 =
+Updated all SQL queries to use wpdb->prepare for additional security, and updated security as per feedback from J.D.
+Grimes and Ipstensu to remove a SQL injection risk.
+Also fixed a template issue when the register form is shown in new wordpress templates, and tested compatibility with 4.3.1.
+Fixed an issue where character encoding would display comments incorrectly on the user-side.
+Apologies for the delay in updating this plugin.

 = 1.2.7 =
 Updated version numbers, fixed problems with apostrophes being escaped with numerous backspaces in admin panel and in the comment box.
 Removed first+last name from page template as this is rarely used, with list users no longer in a table format, but now in an ordered list.
 Admins can now signup registered users simply by supplying a username in the admin panel.
 Fixed problems with wp_prepare() causing errors in wordpress 3.5.
 Deleting the plugin now removes all database tables.